 - Earn an overall Grade Point Average of 3.10 or higher.

 Sigma Alpha PI is Mount Wachusett Community College’s online chapter of The National Society of Leadership and Success.

 The National Society of Leadership and Success is a nationwide community of college leaders dedicated to building leaders who make a better world.
 The Society is one of the largest honor organizations in America and includes programming events that positively impacts people's lives.
 Each term Mount Wachusett Community College students are invited to participate in the program who have obtained a minimum of 2.5 grade point average, successfully completed 15 credit hours and are in good standing with the college.

-The casual atmosphere of the student center makes it the perfect place for students to relax and to gather with fellow students before and after classes.
-Special events and programs will be sponsored in the center by the student life office.
+The casual atmosphere of the new, 4,000 square foot student center makes it the perfect place for students to relax and to gather with fellow students before and after classes.
+Special events and programs will be sponsored in the center by the Student Life Office.
 We invite students to drop in and enjoy the amenities and welcoming environment that the facility offers.
-Amenities include computers, a ping pong table and a foosball table.
+Amenities include computers, televisions, gaming stations, and ping pong & pool tables.

-- The students who are primarily involved in organizing the action must present a signed, written notice of their intent to the executive vice president.
+- The students who are primarily involved in organizing the action must present a signed, written notice of their intent to the Dean of Students.

-- The executive vice president will provide a location for tables or picket lines in an appropriate location in the college buildings or on the college grounds.
+- The Dean of Students will provide a location for tables or picket lines in an appropriate location in the college buildings or on the college grounds.